n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 ![Webhook node response in browser](/_images/integrations/core-nodes/webhook/response_browser.png)

 !!! note "Activate workflow for production"
     This example workflow uses the Webhook node, which is a Trigger node.
-You'll need to save the workflow and then click on the Activate toggle on the top right of the screen to activate the workflow.
+You'll need to save the workflow and then select the Activate toggle on the top right of the screen to activate the workflow.
 Your workflow will then be triggered every time a GET request is sent to the ***Production*** webhook URL.